knative/serving/docs/debugging/performance-investigation-guide.md

 # Investigating Performance Issues

-You deployed your application or function to Elafros but its performance is not up to the expectations.
-Elafros provides various dashboards and tools to help investigate such issues.
+You deployed your application or function to Knative Serving but its performance is not up to the expectations.
+Knative Serving provides various dashboards and tools to help investigate such issues.
 This document goes through these dashboards and tools.